ctrble/sugar-dog/README.md

 ##### ACTION: Place Mine (if available)

 - Place the mine at your current position (if you have mines available)
-- Remove the mine from your inventory when it's placed
+- Remove the mine from your inventory when it's deployed
 - If another contact moves into the space a mine is in:
   1. Announce an impact
   2. Everything in that space is destroyed